Ashley Alexiss Shows Off Incredible Cleavage In Plunge Bodysuit

-Ashley Alexiss shared a sexy new photo with her Instagram followers today and she rocked a leopard-print bodysuit with a plunge neckline.
-The ensemble placed her cleavage on show and she struck a flirty pose on a white platform.
+Ashley Alexiss shared a sexy new photo with her Instagram followers today as she rocked a leopard-print bodysuit with a plunge neckline.
+The ensemble placed her cleavage on show, and she struck a flirty pose on a white platform.

 The model sat on top of a tall step and propped herself up with her left hand as she brushed her fingers through her hair with her other hand.
 She also parted her legs slightly and allowed her right foot to dangle over the edge.

 Ashley’s leopard-print bodysuit had long, flowing sleeves and a tighter fit around her chest and waist.
-She completed her look with a pair of light tan open toe heels and accessorized simply with a choker necklace.
+She completed her look with a pair of light tan open-toe heels and accessorized simply with a choker necklace.
 It was a light gold tone with a piece of circular hardware in the center.
-Ashley added a couple of tags in the post of brands including Yandy and Fantasy Lingerie.
+Ashley added a couple of tags in the post for the brands Yandy and Fantasy Lingerie.

-The sensation wore her hair down in luxurious, large curls that were brushed behind her back.
-She glanced down at the camera with her lips parted in a hint of a flirty smile.
+The sensation wore her hair down in luxurious large curls that were brushed behind her back.
+She glanced down at the camera with her lips parted with a hint of a flirty smile.

-The lighting of the photo was mainly a purple tone, with her shadow highlighted in green and red hues.
+The lighting of the photo created a purple tone, with her shadow highlighted in green and red hues.
 The colored lighting flattered her skin and her deep tan was credited to FakeBakeUSA, a sunless tanning salon in Hollywood.

-Ashley also gave credit to a couple of people that made the image possible, including photographer Brittany Lorraine and the makeup and hair stylist Allison Pynn.
+Ashley also gave credit to a couple of people that made the image possible, including photographer Brittany Lorraine and makeup and hair stylist Allison Pynn.

-The share was posted an hour ago and it’s received over 5,700 likes so far.
-Her followers rushed to the comments section to leave these compliments.
+The share was posted an hour ago, and it has received over 5,700 likes so far.
+Her followers rushed to the comments section to leave compliments.

 “Seriously…you are my girl crush!” exclaimed a devotee.